pisv/gethandly/README.md

-Get a handle on Handly
+Get a Handle on Handly
 ======================

 This repository hosts a step-by-step guide to